PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: MARL for CI in Communications

 \subsubsection{Network control with edge intelligence}

-This use case is CI for network control in hierarchical software-defined IoV (HSD-IoV) \cite{yuan2020dynamic}.
-HSD-IoV consists of edge controllers located in base stations (BSs) and a core controller in the cloud.
-The edge controllers are close to vehicles and offer low-latency network control, while the core controller can coordinate the learning of edge controllers in the centralized mode.
-The problem is how to assign edge controllers to vehicles dynamically and cooperatively to minimize the latency of responses.
-The edge controllers, working as agents, observe the demands and locations of vehicles in their observation range.
-Then, they make decisions locally regarding the edge controller assignment policy (i.e., to find a good matching between edge controllers and vehicles) based on their observations, which can be viewed as actions.
-Due to agents' limited observations, they need to assign edge controllers to vehicles cooperatively to minimize the overall latency.
+We study CI for network control (e.g., configure routing tables and bandwidth allocation) in hierarchical software-defined IoV (HSD-IoV) \cite{yuan2020dynamic}.
+HSD-IoV consists of edge controllers located in base stations (BSs) and a core controller in the cloud (see Fig.~\ref{fig:Envs}).
+The edge controllers are close to vehicles and offer low-latency responses, while the core controller coordinates edge controllers' learning.
+Edge controllers need to adaptively and cooperatively assign the load and eventually provide overall low-latency responses.
+The edge controllers, working as agents, can obtain requests from vehicles in their coverage range, and then cooperatively decide how to assign the management of vehicles to edges.
 The detailed formulations can be found in our previous work \cite{yuan2020dynamic}.
-Similarly, data/information sharing for cooperation also brings risks in privacy leakages, such as vehicles' locations and demands.
-In addition to bandwidth overheads, agent cooperation during action-making (i.e. execution) results in delays which cannot be ignored, as network control is a delay-sensitive task.
+Data sharing for cooperation introduce privacy issues, given that the other controllers may not be trusted or belong to different companies.
+For example, vehicles are susceptible to tracking and profiling due to their exposed locations and communication demands to the untrusted.
+Besides the overheads analyzed in the first use case, agent cooperation during action-making (i.e., execution) results in delays which cannot be ignored, as network control is a delay-sensitive task.

-\textbf{Challenges.} According to these use case studies, CI has the potential to improve communications (e.g., in mobility management and network control).
-However, it also brings new challenges in privacy protection and overheads.
-Given the practical constraints (e.g., privacy concerns and limited bandwidth), the CI used for communication problems needs to be efficient privacy protected, which includes 1) privacy protection over agents' experiences, 2) low overheads for cooperative learning and execution (e.g., bandwidth, energy, latency and computation), and 3) ensuring the gains of collaboration.
+\textbf{Challenges.} As analyzed above, CI has the potential to improve communications, but it also brings new challenges in privacy protection and overheads.
+Given the practical constraints (e.g., privacy concerns and limited bandwidth), the CI used for communication problems needs to be efficient privacy protected, which includes (1) privacy protection over agents' experiences (e.g., locations of vehicles in observations of use case 2); (2) low overheads for cooperative learning and execution (e.g., bandwidth, energy, latency and computation); and (3) ensuring the gains of collaboration.